-In addition to its main office in Abu Dhabi, the Bank operates through its 77 branches in UAE and 3 overseas branches in Iraq, Qatar and Sudan and subsidiaries in the UAE, Kingdom of Saudi Arabia and the United Kingdom.
+In addition to its main office in Abu Dhabi, the Bank operates through its 88 branches in UAE (2013: 77 branches) and 3 overseas branches in Iraq, Qatar and Sudan and subsidiaries in the UAE and the United Kingdom.
 The consolidated financial statements combine the activities of the Bank's head office, its branches and subsidiaries.

-The registered office of the Bank is at P O Box 313, Abu Dhabi, UAE.
+The registered office of the Bank is at PO Box 313, Abu Dhabi, UAE.

-The consolidated financial statements of the Group were authorised for issue by the Board of Directors on 4 February 2014.
+The consolidated financial statements of the Group were authorised for issue by the Board of Directors on 25 January 2015.